windro-xdd/ZecX-HPot/PHASES.md

 *   **[ ] Integration:** Connect the real service emulators to the covert tunneling module to ensure all captured data is exfiltrated correctly.
 *   **[ ] End-to-End Testing:** Perform a full deployment on a clean VM to validate the entire user workflow, from running the binary to seeing data appear on a test dashboard.
 *   **[ ] Security Audit:** Review all code for potential vulnerabilities, paying special attention to the sandboxing implementation and the covert channel.
+## Addendum: SSH Pseudo-Shell and Interaction Improvements

+This section outlines future work related to the SSH emulator and its interaction capabilities.

+*   **[ ] SSH Pseudo-Shell:**
+    *   **Goal:** Enhance the SSH emulator to provide a more realistic shell experience.
+    *   **Task:** Implement features that allow for command history, session logging, and interaction tracking.

 *   **[ ] Finalize `README.md`:** Update this document to be a comprehensive user manual for the final product.